yanuar-ar/intents-framework/typescript/solver/README.md

 This will:

-1. Show a list of existing solvers
+1. Show a list of existing solvers (with an option to cancel)
+2. Ask for confirmation before proceeding
-2. Remove the selected solver directory
+3. Remove the selected solver directory
-3. Update the solvers index
+4. Update the solvers index
-4. Remove solver configuration
+5. Remove solver configuration
-5. Clean up generated typechain files
+6. Clean up generated typechain files

 ## Intent Filtering